Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

 In particular, at the maximally mixed state $\vb*{c}=\vb*{0}$, this reduces to

 Consequently, the QFIM alone does not yield an exponentially large lower bound.
 This observation highlights an important distinction between the FIM and QFIM analyses in the present setting.
-While the the diagonal components of QFIM quantify the ultimate sensitivity achievable when estimating a single parameter with an optimal measurement tailored to each parameter, it does not capture the incompatibility between the optimal measurements for different Pauli coefficients.
-The exponential lower bound derived above therefore does not originate from a lack of quantum sensitivity at the state level, rather from the fundamental incompatibility of simultaneously estimating many non-commuting parameters using a single measurement strategy.
+While the diagonal components of the QFIM quantify the ultimate sensitivity achievable when estimating a single parameter with an optimal measurement tailored to that parameter, they do not capture the incompatibility between the optimal measurements for different Pauli expectation values.
+The exponential lower bound derived above therefore does not originate from a lack of quantum sensitivity at the state level, but rather from the fundamental incompatibility of simultaneously estimating many non-commuting parameters using a single measurement strategy.